 - Sugar: Granulated sugar feeds the yeast.
 You only need 1 teaspoon.

 - Water: Flatbread and pizza dough are lean doughs, meaning there isn’t a lot of fat present.
 While I make rich overnight cinnamon rolls and glazed doughnuts dough with milk, we don’t need that extra fat here.
 We’re aiming for chewy and crisp, not voluptuous and soft.

 - Flour: You can use bread flour or all-purpose flour.
 Bread flour leaves a slightly chewier texture, but the difference is barely noticeable since the crust is so thin.

 - Olive Oil: Adds flavor.
 We’ll also brush the dough with olive oil before baking, too.

 - Salt: Adds flavor.

-Optional Additions: You can also add some flair to this dough with a little garlic and/or Italian seasoning.
+Optional Additions: You can also add some flair to this dough with a little garlic and/or Italian seasoning like we often do when making homemade breadsticks.
 Or add chopped fresh herbs or freshly ground pepper, too.

 Overview: How to Make Flatbread Pizza Dough

-- Mix the dough ingredients together by hand or use a hand-held or stand mixer.
+- Mix the dough ingredients together by hand or use a stand mixer.

 - Place dough into a greased mixing bowl, cover tightly, and let it rise for 45 minutes.